NamesMT/rm-samples/README.md

 ## Implementation

-To implement these specialized modes, simply run `node src/build.js`, this will generates a `rocket-archive.zip` file that contains the modes and the interactive mcp server config.
+To implement these specialized modes, simply run `npm install` then `npm run build`, this will generates a `rocket-archive.zip` file that contains the modes and the interactive mcp server config.

 You can then upload the binary somewhere and use `npx roo-rocket --url="http://path.to/rocket-archive.zip"` to start installing it anywhere.